Both aspiring accountants and accounting professionals know that continuing their education will help their career.

-The price for this exam is usually in the $370 – $425 range and can be take at any Person VUE location worldwide.
+The price for this exam is usually in the $370 – $425 range and can be taken at any Pearson VUE location worldwide.

 Certified Business Appraiser (CBA)

 According to its official website, the CBA distinction grants its associates special prestige and recognition worldwide.
-By receiving this accolade you will demonstrate that you have knowledge only held by the most accomplished business appraisers in the world.
+Consequently, by receiving this accolade you’ll demonstrate that you have knowledge only held by the most accomplished business appraisers in the world.

 To be eligible for this exam you must first possess a four-year college diploma.
 After meeting this requirement you’ll need to become a member of IBA, the official governing body of the CBA license.
 Lastly, you are required to take and pass a $595 five-hour written exam.

 Depending on several circumstances a CBA can either work as an in-house appraiser or a consultant.
 For in-house appraisers, the salary unusually averages out to be roughly $70,000 per year .

 Consultants, which are self-employed can make as much mid to high six figures per year, depending on several variables.